-The Board of Directors will appoint a Non-Executive Director as Chair of the Committee.
-Should the Chair be absent from a meeting of the Committee, the Committee may appoint a Chair of the meeting from amongst the Non- Executive Directors present.
-A quorum shall be two members.
-Each member will have one vote with the Chair having a second and casting vote, if required.
-Should a vote be necessary a decision will be determined by a simple majority. a.
-Members Members will be required to attend a minimum of 75% of all meetings. b.
-Officers The Chief Finance Officer, Deputy Chief Finance Officer, Financial Controller and Deputy Chief Nurse and Midwife shall normally attend meetings.
+The Chief Finance Officer, Deputy Chief Finance Officer, Financial Controller and Deputy Chief Nurse & Midwife shall normally attend meetings.
 At least once a year the Committee will meet privately with external and internal auditors.

 The Chief Executive and other executive directors will be invited to attend, particularly when the Committee is discussing areas of risk or operation that are within the responsibility of that director.
 The Chief Executive will also be required to attend when the Audit Committee discusses the process for assurance that supports the Annual Governance Statement.
 The Trust Secretary will attend to provide appropriate support to the Chair and Committee members.
-Meetings shall be held at least four times per year.
+Frequency: Meetings shall be held at least four times per year.
 The external auditor or Head of Internal Audit may request a meeting if they consider that one is necessary.
-The Committee is authorised by the Board to investigate any activity within its Terms of Reference.
+Authority: The Committee is authorised by the Board to investigate any activity within its Terms of Reference.
 It is authorised to seek any information it requires from any employee and all employees are directed to cooperate with any request made by the Committee.
 The Committee is authorised by the Board to obtain outside legal or other independent professional advice and to secure the attendance of representatives from partner organisations or other external bodies or organisations with relevant experience and expertise if it considers this necessary, subject always to compliance with Trust delegated authorities.

-Accountability and reporting The Audit Committee will be accountable to the Board of Directors. arrangements: A Chair's Report will be submitted to the next following Board of Directors for assurance.
+Accountability and reporting arrangements: The Audit Committee will be accountable to the Board of Directors.
+A Chair's Report will be submitted to the next following Board of Directors for assurance.
 Approved minutes will be made available to all Board members.
 The Committee will report to the Board annually on its work and performance in the preceding year and, as part of this report, will provide commentary in support of the Annual Governance Statement (AGS), specifically dealing with the fitness for purpose of the Assurance Framework, the completeness and embeddedness of risk management in the Trust, the integration of governance arrangements and the appropriateness of the evidence compiled to demonstrate fitness to register with the Care Quality Commission and the robustness of the processes behind the quality accounts.
 In providing this commentary in support of the AGS the Committee will seek relevant assurance from the Chair of the Board's Quality Committee.
 Trust standing orders and standing financial instructions apply to the operation of the Audit Committee.
-Monitoring The Committee will undertake an annual review of its performance against effectiveness: its duties in order to evaluate its achievements.
+Monitoring effectiveness: The Committee will undertake an annual review of its performance against its duties in order to evaluate its achievements.

 Review: These terms of reference will be reviewed at least annually by the Committee.
-Reviewed by Audit Committee: 23 March 2021 Approved by Board of Directors: 01 April 2021 Review date: March 2022 Document owner: Mark Grimshaw, Trust Secretary Email: mark.grimshaw@lwh.nhs.uk Tel: 0151 702 4033
+Reviewed by Audit Committee: 23 March 2023 Approved by Board of Directors: 13 September 2023 Review date: March 2024 Document owner: Mark Grimshaw, Trust Secretary Email: mark.grimshaw@lwh.nhs.uk Tel: 0151 702 4033